beyond-decentralized/AIRport/README.md

 since it itself is a decentralized database (though centralized and peer-to-peer backend implementations are also possible).

+In the long term AIRport will be most effective if it utilizes both permanent and temporary storage for persistance of any given repository.
+Transaction logs are not a very space efficient way to store data, hence they would ideally be stored in temorary storage.
+This is a luxury AIRport can afford since even in the case of data loss AIRport still has a device-local copy of those transaction logs.
+So a natural compaction point would be an archival event - when a repository is removed from the device-local database.
+At that point the current snapshot of the repository can be placed in permanent storage and the transaction logs can be cleaned up from temporary storage.

 AIRport will use [Arweave](https://github.com/ArweaveTeam/arweave-js) as the default backend.
 Arweave supports indexing and querying by tags, which provides the necessary flexibility for interal Repository upkeep (efficiently